sebwolf-de/fsi_tools/doc/source/laplacian.rst

   functions useful for plotting.

-Now we collect all of these functions into the ``__main__`` section of a script, and we execute them one after another.
-This strange line tells the interpreter that this is the main section of the program.
+Now we collect all of these functions into the ``__main__`` section of a script, where we execute them one after another.

 .. literalinclude:: ../../tests/ex_laplace.py
    :lines: 16

 Now we define the discretization parameters and we generate the mesh.
-The way I usually represent a mesh is with the ``x`` and ``y`` nodes coordinates, and with the ``topo``-ogical matrix (a.k.a. connectivity matrix).
+The way I usually represent a mesh is with the ``x`` and ``y`` nodes coordinates, and with the ``topo``-ogical matrix (also known as connectivity matrix).
 Each row correspond to an element.
 In each row the corresponding nodes are stored.
 (At some point mesh will become a class).

 .. literalinclude:: ../../tests/ex_laplace.py
    :lines: 18-24

 The "stiffness" matrix A, is assembled in the ``assemble`` module.
 We redirect to this module documentation for details.
-And we actually recommend to check it, because people in scientific computing usually want to control this section of their codes.
+And we actually recommend to `check it`_, because people in scientific computing usually want to control this section of their codes.

 .. literalinclude:: ../../tests/ex_laplace.py
    :lines: 26

+.. _check it: ./assemble.html

 The ``rhs`` implementation is a little rough.
 I take advantage of having a structured mesh and I evaluate the element only once.
 To do this I use the ``tri_p1`` function then I loop over all